French church attacker had tried to reach Syria, was monitored

 "He would tell us that France is a country of unbelievers and we shouldn't live here.
 He would try to indoctrinate us, but we didn't care and wouldn't take him seriously," he added.

-A neighbour described Kermiche as a loner.
-"His family is clean, they're nothing like him," said the neighbour, who asked not to be identified.
+A neighbor described Kermiche as a loner.
+"His family is clean, they're nothing like him," said the neighbor, who asked not to be identified.

 The fact that Kermiche was under tight surveillance and the appeal to keep him in custody was rejected is likely to reignite criticism of the government for not doing enough on security.